esynr3z/playhdl/README.md

 ### `setup` command

-Settings of the tool is stored in the JSON file under `$HOME/.playhdl` directory.
+Settings of the tool are stored in the JSON file under `$HOME/.playhdl` directory.

 To create `$HOME/.playhdl/settings.json` run